Shinoa-Fores/bip0032sbcl/README.md

 4B1WboXeevEDCem7GcEyuRer9moByPZcF3mKdQazsXZw
 FzFEfp5ERtGuDTHkHGNoN6rjTmRUchWfeMgbckAtoNJi

-6. Use the extended public key from Step 5 to generate 3 btc addresses (starting at index 5).
+Step 6.
+Use the extended public key from Step 5 to generate 3 btc addresses (starting at index 5).
 The three addresses are returned on three lines and the final line gives the next unused index.
 Usually this will be the starting index plus the number of addresses generated, but